Extended Object Names

 Reserved characters

 The following five characters are reserved.
-While not currently used by AIStor, extended object name mode converts the following additional characters in object names for writing to the filesystem.
+While not currently used by MinIO AIStor, extended object name mode converts the following additional characters in object names for writing to the filesystem.

 | Character | Unicode | Converts to |